saRvaGnyA/ReachOut-SIH-Prototype/README.md

 - [ ] Payment Gateway Integration for transparency
 - [ ] Upskilling platform based on job requirements
 - [ ] Resume Parsing (Partially Implemented)
+- [ ] Extend the built system to other aspects of the differently abled's life

 ## 🔨Impact